-On May 2, 2011 I had the enormous honour of being entrusted by the voters of Saanich-Gulf Islands to represent them in the House of Commons.
+On May 2, 2011, I had the enormous honour of being entrusted by the voters of Saanich-Gulf Islands to represent them in the House of Commons.
 They also made a leap of faith in casting their ballots to elect Canada's first Green MP.
-Since that day I have worked tirelessly, primarily in the interests of my constituents, and less so as the leader of the Green Party.
+Since that day, I have worked tirelessly, primarily in the interests of my constituents, and less so as the leader of the Green Party.
 I believe that is how it should be.

 In spring 2013, Greens in British Columbia made history again, with the election of that province's first Green Party MLA, respected climate scientist Dr. Andrew Weaver.
 In December 2013, our federal caucus doubled with the decision by Independent MP, Bruce Hyer (Thunder Bay-Superior North) to join me in Parliament and become Deputy Leader of the Green Party of Canada.
 And in September 2014, the leader of the Green Party of New Brunswick, David Coon, outdid us all, being elected but also forming the third party in the New Brunswick legislature, with official party status.
+In May 2015, David Coon's success was matched by Prince Edward Island Green leader Peter Bevan Baker who became the only non-Liberal or Conservative MLA in Prince Edward Island - also achieving recognized party status.